linto-ai/linto-diarization/README.md

 | MODEL_INFO | Human readable description of the model | Multilingual diarization model |
 | CONCURRENCY | Number of worker (1 worker = 1 cpu) | >1 |

-> Do not use spaces or character "_" for SERVICE_NAME or language.

 **2- Fill the docker-compose.yml**

 `#docker-compose.yml`